 If you currently have a teaching job, including SEN teaching assistant jobs, you may not have to choose between your traditional teaching position and an online one.
 Depending on your schedule, there may be opportunities to supplement your income if time allows for you to have an online teaching job on the side.
 This can often happen when teaching ESL to students in a different time zone.

 Like any job — remote or in-person — it’s not going to be perfect.
 The best thing about online teaching?
 Most companies won’t require contracts.
 You can try a few classes to get a feel of the experience.
 If you want to balance it with other jobs, you can teach part-time.
 If you decide it’s not for you, you can search for something new in no time at all.

 Remote Work in Education

-If you are not a teacher or an educator with administrative skills, it’s also possible to find remote employment for schools and school boards seeking flexible remote workers.
+If you are not a teacher but an educator with administrative skills, it’s also possible to find remote employment for schools and school boards seeking flexible remote workers.
 These types of teacher related positions come with benefits, such as the ability to work part time with no commute costs and other expenses related to traditional work in an office.
 Find Organizations That Hire for Remote Higher Ed Jobs.